See the appropriate admission process:

 - Barnard College

-- the School of Engineering and Applied Science,
+- School of Engineering and Applied Science (SEAS)

-Each school has its own application procedure, however online information is centralized under Applying to Columbia.
-Most (but by no means all) of the CS majors are from the School of Engineering and Applied Science.
+Each school has its own application procedure; however, online information is centralized under Applying to Columbia.

 The Master of Science (MS) program is intended for professionals who wish to broaden and deepen their understanding of computer science.
 Columbia University and the New York City environment provide excellent career opportunities with multiple industries.
 The program provides a unique opportunity to develop leading-edge in-depth knowledge of specific computer science disciplines.